 - IV.
-The intent and purpose of this Public Health Emergency Order No. 2020-023 is to re-issue the Stay at Home (Shelter in Place) requirements, effective immediately and continuing for a period of at least three (3) weeks, including weekends.
-This Order may be extended.
-These measures are intended to further ensure an effective response to the COVID-19 pandemic by restricting movement of individuals on the Nation to limit contact to prevent the spread of the virus and to minimize the strain on medical response capabilities.
+The intent and purpose of this Public Health Emergency Order No. 2021-003 is to extend the Stay at Home (Shelter in Place) requirements and curfew hours for an additional three (3) weeks, to March 8, 2021 at 5:00 A.M.
+MST.
+The requirements of this Order may be extended or changed in a future order.
+These measures are intended to further ensure an effective response to the COVID-19 pandemic by restricting movement of individuals on the Nation to limit contact to prevent the spread of the virus, and to minimize the strain on medical response capabilities.
 All provisions of this Order are to be interpreted to effectuate this intent.
 Failure to comply with any provision of this Order constitutes an imminent threat and menace to public health. - V. Individuals are required to STAY HOME and to STAY ON THE NAVAJO NATION.
 Refrain from off-Reservation travel.
 Individuals are also advised not to gather with anyone outside your immediate household and to stay within your local communities. - VI.
-To mitigate the risk, individuals are required to stay home (isolate or quarantine) and self-monitor for the next three (3) weeks.
+To mitigate the risk, individuals are required to stay home (isolate or quarantine) and self-monitor until a future order advises otherwise.
 Isolation and quarantine help protect the public by preventing exposure to people who have or may be contagious.
 Isolation separates people who may be sick from people who are not sick.
 Quarantine separates and restricts the movement of those who are exposed to a contagious disease. - VII.
 According to the Centers for Disease Control and Prevention, "COVID-19 cases and deaths have been reported in all 50 states, and the situation is constantly changing.
 Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick." - VIII.
 According to the Centers for Disease Control and Prevention, "Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19)" and "the more closely you interact with others and the longer that interaction, the higher the risk of COVID-19 spread." - IX.
 The Nation's roads remain closed to Visitors for the duration of the declared public health emergency, and Visitors are advised to refrain from traveling to the Navajo Nation.
 Tribal parks will not be accessible to Visitors and Tourists during this time.
 Visitors and Tourists will be informed when the Navajo Nation can safely welcome Visitors back to the Nation.